British Airways Says Customers' Financial Data Was Hacked In 380,000 Transactions

 British Airways says the problem has been fixed and that its systems are no longer affected by the cyberattack.
 The airline says it's working with authorities to investigate the data exposure.

-The National Cyber Security Center, which is part of Britain's GCHQ security and intelligence agency, says British Airways' recent customers should consider changing their passwords for bank and credit accounts, and monitor their accounts for any suspicious transactions.
+The National Cyber Security Center, which is part of Britain's GCHQ security and intelligence agency, says British Airways' recent customers should consider changing their passwords for bank and credit accounts and monitor their accounts for any suspicious transactions.

 News of the data breach follows a string of IT and technical problems for the carrier.

-"In July, British Airways cancelled dozens of flights in and out of London's Heathrow airport, affecting thousands of passengers," NPR's Frank Langfitt reports from London.
+"In July, British Airways canceled dozens of flights in and out of London's Heathrow Airport, affecting thousands of passengers," NPR's Frank Langfitt reports from London.
 "That problem began when a fire alarm forced the closure of the control tower, and then an IT problem caused more disruption for BA and other carriers."

 In May 2017, the airline was hit by a "major IT systems failure" that brought its operations to a grinding halt in the U.K. and stranded tens of thousands of passengers over the course of several days.